 The SSI FBR is $794.00 times 1/3rd of the SSI FBR of $794.00= $264.66 + $20 =$284.66. $284.66 is the PMV of the in-kind support and maintenance.
 Then the $284.66 is reduced by $20.00 for a general income exclusion amount, which equals $264.66 as the amount of the reduction due to in-kind support and maintenance.
 The $794.00 Federal Benefit Rate minus the reduction due to in-kind support and maintenance gives you the SSI benefit amount of $529.34

 Contact a lawyer for SSI disability to determine the proper benefit amount for your specific situation.
 There are other examples of benefit calculations concerning many factors such as living in another person’s house, sharing expenses, living rent-free, and other variables that can make determining the proper benefit amount in PA very complex.

 We will fight for the benefits you for which you may qualify..
 When you need the best SSI lawyer, all a Supplemental Security income lawyer now.
-Our Pennsylvania Supplemental Security disability attorneys are compassionate, understanding, accessible and dedicated to helping you receive the proper amount of SSI benefits.
+Our Philadelphia Supplemental Security disability attorneys are compassionate, understanding, accessible and dedicated to helping you receive the proper amount of SSI benefits.

-Contact a Pennsylvania Supplemental Security lawyer near you for a free case evaluation.
+Contact a Philadelphia Supplemental Security lawyer near you for a free case evaluation.
 We will fight for you and protect your rights.
 You can trust that we will give you r claim the PA SSI claim process expertise to help us achieve a successful PA SSI case.